You know who this is, and you know what we do here, and you know how right we are.

 We have the audio with it.

-And we love him for that.
+Still doesn't know it and we love him for that.

-And if I recall your your comments at the time was uh based on the fact that you believed Jesus Christ himself would also appear in Playboy to go where the so-called sinners are.
+I did get a lot of grief for a Playboy interview And, if I recall, your comments at the time was based on the fact that you believed Jesus Christ himself would also appear in Playboy to go where the so-called sinners are.

 Yeah, Jesus said you go where the sinners are.

-That's exactly what you have a heck of a memory.
+That's exactly what you have.

-She did not think Jesus Christ would go on uh to be on a Playboy interview at all.
+She did not think Jesus Christ would go on to be on a Playboy interview at all.

 Well, he might not have, but he would have sent one of the disciples.

-But at the same time, I think uh You think everybody at the Loaves and Fishes was a believer?
+You think everybody at the Loaves and Fishes was a believer?

 I mean, that's the whole point.